Reports: Attacker on Chinese bus kills 5, wounds 21

-BEIJING — News reports say an attacker with a knife who tried to hijack a bus in southeastern China killed five people and wounded 21.
+BEIJING — A hijacker with a knife drove a bus into pedestrians Tuesday in a southeastern Chinese city before being captured, police said.
+At least five people were reportedly killed.

-The Beijing News newspaper said on its website the attack occurred Tuesday afternoon aboard a public bus in Longyan in the coastal province of Fujian, south of Shanghai.
+Another 21 people were injured in the afternoon attack in Longyan in Fujian province, south of Shanghai, according to a police statement.

-The newspaper and other reports gave no details of the attacker’s identity or motive.
+The announcement gave no details of the attacker’s identity or a motive.
+It gave no indication how many fatalities occurred aboard the bus and how many among pedestrians.

-A brief video clip on the Beijing News website showed a half dozen police officers wrestling the attacker to the ground in the middle of a street as traffic flowed past.
+A video clip on the website of the newspaper Beijing News showed a half dozen police officers wrestling the attacker to the ground in the middle of a street as traffic flowed past.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.